-This quilt's patchwork is sewn in an orderly arrangement of five fabrics of varying contrast.
+This rag quilt pattern is sewn with five fabrics of varying contrast.
 Plain squares alternate with four-patch blocks to create the layout.

-Rag quilts go together quickly and without the stress of sewing absolutely perfect seams.
-You can finish this easy rag quilt pattern in just a day or two, making it a perfect choice for a last minute gift.
+Rag quilts go together quickly, and you don't need to stress about sewing absolutely perfect seams.
+It's easy to finish this easy rag quilt pattern in just a day or two, making it a handy choice for a last minute gift.

-For a rag quilt made with angled edges, try my Indian Hatchet quilt pattern.
+For a rag quilt made with triangles, try my Indian Hatchet quilt pattern.

 Large squares: Floral print, 1-3/4 yards

 Four-patch blocks: Four different prints, 3/4 yard each

 - Cut (7) 8-1/2" x 44" strips, then cut (34) 8-1/2" squares from the strip**